metricationmatters/research/README.md

 Incorrect Facts about the Metric System
 =======================================
 [Here](Incorrect.md) is a list of web sites, (text) books and articles that give factual errors about the Metric System.
+I believe that most of these errors are caused by incorrect or inconvenient names of the SI Metric System units of mass, area, and volume.

 Dumb Units